Rewriting project history for fun and profit

 Add the old project as a "remote" and "fetch" it.
 This will leave you with two histories.

 Create a "old" branch on the remote.
-I had to force this using its SHA.
+I thought I had to force this using its SHA, but actually "create new branch" should have done it.

 Remove the remote.
 Now we have a master, a "was" and a "old" commit chain.